-- •potential shortages of some key components; - •product performance shortfalls, if traceable to particular product components, since the supplier of the faulty component cannot readily be replaced; - •discontinuation of a product or certain materials on which we rely; - potential insolvency of these vendors; and - •reduced control over delivery schedules, manufacturing capabilities, quality and costs.
+- potential shortages of some key components; - •product performance shortfalls, if traceable to particular product components, since the supplier of the faulty component cannot readily be replaced; - •discontinuation of a product or certain materials on which we rely; - •potential insolvency of these vendors; and - •reduced control over delivery schedules, manufacturing capabilities, quality and costs.

 In addition, we evaluate new suppliers pursuant to our internal procedures.
 This process involves evaluations of varying durations, which may cause production delays if we were required to qualify a new supplier unexpectedly.
 We generally assemble our systems and parts based on our internal forecasts and the availability of raw materials, assemblies, components and finished goods that are supplied to us by third parties, which are subject to various lead times.
 If certain suppliers were to decide to discontinue production of an assembly, component or raw material that we use, the unanticipated change in the availability of supplies, or unanticipated supply limitations, could cause delays in, or loss of, sales, increased production or related costs and consequently reduced margins, and damage to our reputation.
-If we were unable to find a suitable supplier for a particular component, material or compound, we could be required to modify our existing products or the end-parts that we offer to accommodate substitute components, material or compounds.
-While we monitor risk internally related to our sourcing (particularly concerning raw materials), there is no guarantee that will sufficiently protect us if we suddenly lose access to supplies unexpectedly.
+If we were unable to find a suitable supplier for a particular component, material or compound, we could be required to modify our existing products or the end-parts that we offer to accommodate substitute components, materially related to our sourcing (particularly concerning raw materials), there is no guarantee that will sufficiently protect us if we suddenly lose access to supplies unexpectedly.

 Any shortage of a particular component, material or compound could materially and adversely affect our ability to manufacture our products and could lead to increased costs to acquire such resources which could adversely affect our business and financial condition.
-We have in the past experienced and may in the future experience materials shortages and price fluctuations of certain key components, materials and compounds, and the predictability of the availability and pricing of these components, materials and compounds may be limited.
-Shortages of components, materials or compounds or pricing fluctuations could be material in the future.
+We have in the past experienced and may in the future experience materials shortages and price fluctuations of certain key components, materials and compounds, and the predictability of the availability and pricing of these components, materials and compounds or pricing fluctuations could be material in the future.
 In the event of a components, materials or compounds shortage, supply interruption or material pricing change from suppliers of these components, materials or compounds, we may not be able to develop alternate sources in a timely manner or at all in the case of sole or limited sources.
-Developing alternate sources of supply for these components, materials or compounds may be time-consuming, difficult, and costly and we may not be able to source these components, materials or compounds on terms that are acceptable to us, or at all, which may undermine our ability to meet our requirements or to fill customer orders in a timely manner.
+Developing alternate sources of supply for these components, materials or compounds, or the inability to meet our requirements or to fill customer orders in a timely manner.
 Any interruption or delay in the supply of any of these components, materials or compounds, or the inability to obtain these components, materials or compounds from alternate sources at acceptable prices and within a reasonable amount of time, would adversely affect our ability to meet our scheduled product deliveries to our customers.
 This could adversely affect our relationships with our customers and VARs and could cause delays in shipment of our products and adversely affect our operating results.
-In addition, increased component, material or compound costs could result in lower gross margins.
-Even where we are able to pass increased costs along to our customers, there may be a lapse of time before we are able to do so such that we must absorb
+In addition, increased component, material or compound costs could result in low ease of costs along to our customers, there may be a lapse of time before we are able to do so such that we must absorb the increased cost.
+If we are unable to buy these components, materials or compounds in quantities sufficient to meet our requirements on a timely basis, we will not be able to deliver products to our customers, there may be a lapse of timmeetor or compound costs could result in lower gross ma